miku/packpy/Slides.md

 * tried to ease adoption of Python by using various tools (e.g. Linux distribution packages, to have upgrade and downgrade paths)

-Probably signs of a slight OCD.
-But there is some satisfaction in being able to just run *one command*.
-It's also hard, and might not be worth your time.
+There is some satisfaction in being able to just run *one command*.
+There are also trade-offs.

 ----